anjith2006/OpenGaze/README.md

 # OpenGaze
-n open source library for eye gaze tracking
+An open source library for eye gaze tracking